-- Objective 5a: Work with the COC to identify a clear mission and purpose for the group.
+- Objective 5a: Work with the COC to ensure a clear mission and purpose for the group.
 MET - Objective 5b: Include Native Community Members on the COC.
 MET - Objective 5c: Consider other ideas for recruitment and retention of COC members.
-MET - Objective 5d: Identify avenues for collaboration with community agencies participating in the COC, including joint wellness activities.
+MET - Objective 5d: Identify avenues for collaboration with community agencies participating in the COC, including joint wellness activities and community-wide equity training and events throughout Mono County.
 MET

 - The COC now has a clear purpose as a group of peers pushing JEDI work forward through the County.
-The group also focuses on cross-collaboration for events and a pooling of resources for future trainings. - MCBH has regular engagement with the Tribal member who sits on the COC and ongoing collaboration with other events and outreach. - MCBH and MAC also collaborated to facilitate Powwow Community Dance classes, which have been ongoing for a full year. - MCBH collaborated with MAC, Makerspace, Mountain Queers, Eastern Sierra Pride, Mammoth Lakes Police Department, Mural Project, Mono County Social Services, Mono County Public Health: all were invited to attend the Latin Heritage Month Celebration.
-This event had 200 attendees and supported local Latinx-owned businesses and entertainers.
+The group also focuses on cross-collaboration for events and a pooling of resources for future trainings. - MCBH has regular engagement with the Tribal member who sits on the COC and ongoing collaboration with other events and outreach. - MCBH and MAC also collaborated to facilitate Powwow Community Dance classes and other art events with Native artisans.